vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 This tutorial demonstrates how to convert VMTK Image, Surface, and Centerline object data to and from a structured dictionary of Numpy arrays.

-<b>Note:</b> <i> This is an advanced function </i> meant only for users who wish to access & progrimatically modify the underlying Visualization Toolkit (VTK) object data which defines Images, Surfaces, and Centerlines in VMTK.
-While the described vmtkscripts are valid PypeScript members, the API is designed to be called from a typicall python script or from within a [Jupyter Notebook](http://jupyter.org/)<br>
+<b>Note:</b> <i> This is an advanced function </i> meant only for users who wish to access & programmatically modify the underlying Visualization Toolkit (VTK) object data which defines Images, Surfaces, and Centerlines in VMTK. the described vmtkscripts are valid PypeScript members, the API is designed to be called from a typical python script or from within a [Jupyter Notebook](http://jupyter.org/)<br>

-Though deep expertise is not necessary, it is recomended that users are familiar with the VTK [data model](http://www.vtk.org/data-model/) and typical class structures for [vtkImageData](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) and [vtkPolyData](http://www.vtk.org/doc/nightly/html/classvtkPolyData.html)
+Though deep expertise is not necessary, it is recommended that users are familiar with the VTK [data model](http://www.vtk.org/data-model/) and typical class structures for [vtkImageData](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) and [vtkPolyData](http://www.vtk.org/doc/nightly/html/classvtkPolyData.html)

 ---